matthiasarndt/matthiasarndt/README.md

 ### Hello!
 Welcome to my GitHub page!

-I am a Senior Engineer at MBDA, where I model the next generation of high-performance vehicles and rockets.
-In my role, I develop complex mathematical models and computational methods with a focus on flight physics, aerodynamics, and vehicle performance modelling.
+I am a Senior Engineer at MBDA, where I work on the next generation of high-performance rockets and flight vehicles.
+In my role, I develop complex mathematical models and computational methods with a focus on flight physics, aerodynamics, and performance modelling.
 I enjoy contributing to high impact projects, taking the initiative, and solving complex problems.

 In my free time, I am avid astronomer.
 Below are several astronomy related projects that I have undertaken - including a Python package developed from scratch to process and identify astronomical data, and a gallery showing the images I have taken of many astronomical objects in deep space.